paulcodrpub/linux-script/README.md

 The script calls the functions at the end of the script.
 I disabled functions that add a user account or install Ansible client or set up for Jenskins build jobs.
 The functions that are not commented out because they can be executed without requiring any modifications.

-Scp or rsync newcentos-6-7.sh to a newly provisioned CentOS 6 or 7 server execute it on the server.
+Scp or rsync newcentos-6-7.sh to a newly provisioned CentOS 6 or 7 server, set permission, and execute it on the server.